aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

 ## Task 4: Connect to the Test VMs using RDP

+In this task, you'll connect to the Test VMs using RDP, you'll connect to both ManufacturingVM and CoreServicesVM using Remote Desktop Protocol (RDP).

 1. On the Azure Portal home page, search and select **Virtual Machines**.

 1. Select **ManufacturingVM**.

 1. On **ManufacturingVM**, click on the **Connect (1)** dropdown and then select **Connect (2)**.

    ![](../media/m2-u3-t4-s3.png)